meceqs/meceqs/docs/index.md

 * ASP.NET Core
   * Write your own MVC controllers to leverage the features of ASP.NET Core (serializer, routes, validation, ...)
   * Or use our convention-based endpoint for your messages to offer Web APIs without having to write your own MVC controllers.
-  * Meceqs attaches itself to the ASP.NET Core request and adds useful metadata to every message that is sent or received. (e.g. RequestPath, ...)
+  * Meceqs attaches itself to the ASP.NET Core request to propagate HttpContext properties like `RequestServices` and `User`.
 * HTTP Sender (System.Net.Http.HttpClient)
   * Send messages via HTTP - works best with our convention-based ASP.NET Core API.
 * Azure Service Bus
   * Send messages to Azure Service Bus
   * Receive messages from Azure Service Bus
   * Use a file-based mock which makes local development very easy.
-  * *NOTE: There's no official .NET standard compatible Azure Service Bus library yet so this integration only works on the full .NET framework*
 * Azure Event Hubs
   * Send messages to Azure Event Hubs
   * Receive messages from Azure Event Hubs
   * Use a a file-based mock which makes local development very easy.
-* JSON serialization
+* JSON serialization (enabled by default)

 ## A first look